 What if some users in the same domain are operating on different versions, or using platforms that do not yet support 2.8 with this staggered release schedule?

 - If users are not all operating on the same version, or using a platform that does not yet support the new 2.8 Fault Management system and Task creation, there will be limitations and inconsistencies between what they share and see for these features.
 Ideally, any client currently using Faults and/or Tasks should ensure all users are operating on the same version.

 If we are using an On-Premise (Manifest for Docker) server, how should we coordinate this update?

 - Clients using On-Premise (Manifest for Docker) servers should not update Manifest 3D or Manifest iPadOS applications to version 2.8 until their Docker instance is updated to a compatible version for 2.8.

-What are the major changes to the Manifest Web Application, when it is automatically updated to version 2.8 by the end of July?
+What are the major changes to the Manifest Web Application, with the update to 2.8?

-- The following changes will occur when the Manifest Web Application is updated to 2.8 by the end of July:
+- The following changes will are included in the Manifest Web Application v 2.8:

 - The Job UI will be updated